nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 ### Summary

 I hope that all makes sense.
-The provided example shows automatic differentation lets us get analytically correct partial derivatives of a function we might be interested in, then shows how we might use those to arrive at a good solution to vaguely realistic engineering design optimisation problem.
+The provided example shows how automatic differentation lets us get analytically correct partial derivatives of a function we might be interested in, without having to compute any derivatives by hand, then it shows how we might use those partial derivatives, in combination with some optimisation method, to arrive at a good solution to vaguely realistic engineering design optimisation problem.

 ## Real design processes

+That's all very interesting, but let's work through some examples of how things might work for real.

 ### Manual design optimisation

-Unfortunately, the example above is not very representative of a real-world workflow.
+Unfortunately, the I-beam example above is not very representative of a real-world workflow.
 In a real engineering team, where you run a mix of tools from Dassault and Ansys and Siemens and whoever else, you don't typically have hand-coded geometry creation functions, hand-coded moment of inertia and deflection equations, and a simple 2D design space.
-Instead, have a complex mix of often siloed products, with friction-heavy interfaces, and no straightforward way of closing the loop between CAD and simulation.
+Instead, you have a complex mix of often siloed products, with friction-heavy interfaces, and no straightforward way of closing the loop between CAD and simulation.

 As a result, your actual process will probably be more like this: